GameDesert/Brand-Font-Library/README.md

 The Brand Font Library was set up for the r/sbubby community as a repository of information regarding the typefaces used by certain brands to make everyone’s life easier.
 I put in a few pieces of information into the library when I first set it up, but I encourage everyone to add more and expand the knowledge base.
 However, this repository is open to anyone who chooses to use it.

 ### Usage
 To use the Brand Font Library, simply open the document labelled "Font Info" and search for the brand you require, and its corresponding info.
 Sometimes a URL will be provided to the download website for the typeface, but most of the time, a name will be provided which you can then search in a search engine of your choice.

+### Contribution
+If you want to contribute your own fonts and information to the Brand Font Library, you need to generate a small paragraph using one of the formats that will be described later in this paragraph.
+You will then need to append this paragraph onto the end of Font_Info.md to add it to the list.
+You can generate one of these info paragraph by entering the font and brand details into the form at [kotla.eu/Brand-Font-Library/index.html](https://kotla.eu/Brand-Font-Library/index.html) or by writing it up manually using the format in the below information panel.
 >#### Tip:
 > **Manual entry format:**
 >